pkabra/xthehall/README.txt

 The one requirement we anticipate you needing to install is the requests module: sudo pip install requests

+**Also not that Facebook login does not work when the application is deployed locally because the only url authorized for Facebook login is the live version (and not localhost)**

 --------------
 VOICE COMMANDS